texfaq/texfaq.github.io/FAQ-whyfree.md

 reverse is also true: some free implementations have features not available commercially.)

-This FAQ concentrates on 'free' distributions of TeX, but we do at least list the [major vendors](./FAQ-commercial.html).
+This FAQ concentrates on ''free'' distributions of TeX, but we do at least list the [major vendors](./FAQ-commercial.html).